 Kiwi fruits have an equal blend of insoluble and soluble fiber.
-Therefore, unlike other fruits such as apples, pears, and watermelon, kiwi fruits are deemed to be a low-FODMAP food.
+Therefore, unlike other fruits such as apples, pears, and watermelon, kiwi fruits are deemed to be low-FODMAP food.

 Potatoes are healthy, tasty, and ideal for an IBS high-fiber diet.
-Potatoes include not only baking potatoes but also purple-skinned, red-skinned, and yellow-skinned kinds.
+Potatoes include baking not only potatoes but also purple-skinned, red-skinned, and yellow-skinned kinds.

 What’s more, potatoes are an excellent source of B vitamins, magnesium, potassium, protein, and vitamin C. Potatoes are rich in both insoluble and soluble fiber.

 Still, you can reduce your intake of insoluble fiber by removing and discarding the skin.